-We probably all know that feeling.
-That incredible feeling, in the middle of a whirlwind travel adventure.
-The moment when you realize that somehow you're lucky enough to have 48 extra hours in your jam-packed schedule - enough time to visit just one more city.
+We all know that feeling, that moment when you realize that somehow you're lucky enough to have 48 extra hours in your jam-packed schedule - enough time to visit just one more city.

-If you're on the west coast, San Francisco is the place to see.
+If you're travelling after camp and find yourself on the west coast, San Francisco is the place to see.
 The city itself is very small - it's home to around 850,000 people, compared to New York's population of over 8 million.
 This makes it the perfect city for exploring in a short amount of time.

 Day 1, 10am - Check out Pier 1